bkchr/proc-macro-crate/README.md

 This crate provides a way to get the name of a crate, even if it renamed in `Cargo.toml`.
 For this purpose a single function `crate_name` is provided.
 This function needs to be called in the context of a proc-macro with the name of the desired crate. `CARGO_MANIFEST_DIR` will be used to find the current active `Cargo.toml` and this `Cargo.toml` is searched for the desired crate.
-The returned name of `crate_name` is either the given original rename (crate not renamed) or the renamed name.

 ### Example